AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/CreateScalingGroup.md

 |The value of parameter <parameter name\> and parameter <parameter name\> are conflict.

-|The error message returned because the specified value of MinSize is greater than that of MaxSize.
+|The error message returned because the specified MinSize value is greater than the MaxSize value.

 |
 |400